-Landlords can be tough in NYC and it’s not unknown for them to try and evict you for their own personal gain.
+Landlords can be tough in NYC, and it’s not unknown for them to try and evict you for their own personal gain.
 Sometimes it can feel like the landlord is holding all the cards.
-Fortunately, that’s not the case thanks to a series of tenant laws in place to protect renters.
+Fortunately, that’s not the case, thanks to a series of tenant laws in place to protect renters.
 But don’t expect your landlord to tell you about these.
-It’s in their interests to keep you ignorant so you’ll need to become aware of them yourself.
-Some of these are well known such as the right to livable housing.
-But the quirkier ones can be easily overlooked.
+It’s in their interests to keep you ignorant, so you’ll need to become aware of them yourself.
+Some of these are well known, such as the right to livable housing.
+But you can easily overlook the quirkier ones.
 Here are some of the stranger tenant laws on the books in NYC

 The no pet’s clause in a lease is a frequent bone of contention between tenants and landlords across the city.
-If your lease has one such clause then it’s helpful to know that, given the right circumstances, you can get around it quite easily.
-NYC admin code 27-2009.1(b) states that “In multiple dwellings in New York City and Westchester County, a no-pet lease clause is deemed waived where a tenant ‘openly and notoriously’ kept a pet for at least three months and the owner of the building or the owner’s agent had knowledge of this fact.”
+If your lease has one such clause, then it’s helpful to know that, given the right circumstances, you can get around it quite easily.
+NYC admin code 27-2009.1(b) states that “In multiple dwellings in New York City and Westchester County, a no-pet lease clause is deemed waived where a tenant ‘openly and notoriously’ kept a pet for at least three months, and the owner of the building or the owner’s agent knew this fact.”

-The beauty of this is that even the most casual observations by the landlord’s workers of the pets accouterments can be used to argue that the landlord had knowledge of the pet.
-So if you see a maintenance worker walk by with a leash then you may just have to wait three months and you can get a dog.
+The beauty of this is that even the most casual observations by the landlord’s workers of the pet’s accouterments can be used to argue that the landlord knew the pet.
+So if you see a maintenance worker walk by with a leash, then you may have to wait three months, and you can get a dog.

 Technically speaking, repeatedly paying your rent more than a month late is grounds for being evicted.
-But in practice, it’s very hard to do so.
+But in practice, it’s tough to do so.
 In the court’s eyes, being repeatedly late on your payments only shows that there is no clear set of standards.
-So if you’re occasionally late on your payments then don’t let it worry you too much.
-This is not recommended as a personal policy but legally speaking you’re probably fine.
+So if you’re occasionally late on your payments, don’t let it worry you too much.
+This is not recommended as a personal policy, but legally speaking, you’re probably fine.

-Every NYC apartment (whether rent regulated or not) must be maintained according to the Housing Maintenance Code (HMC).
-This requires your landlord to ensure the lock on your front door works, that your windows aren’t broken, and a whole lot else.
+You must maintain every NYC apartment (whether rent-regulated or not) according to the Housing Maintenance Code (HMC).
+This requires your landlord to ensure the lock on your front door works that your windows aren’t broken, and a whole lot else.
 One section of the HMC even requires landlords to repaint your apartment once every three years.
-Landlords are responsible for fixing all wear and tear so if your apartment could use some sprucing up ask them to foot the bill for a paint job.
+Of course, landlords are responsible for fixing all wear and tear, so if your apartment could use some sprucing up, ask them to foot the bill for a paint job.